bradley-benjamin26/WCSearchAPIMARCHarvester/README.md

 # WCSearchAPIMARCHarvester
 <h2>Introduction to PQMarcDownload.py</h2>
-The WCSearchAPIMARCHarvester is a little Python script that uses the <a href= "http://docs.python-requests.org/en/master/">Requests library</a> with the <a href="https://www.oclc.org/developer/develop/web-services/worldcat-search-api.en.html">OCLC WorldCat Search API</a> to query OCLC master records and download matching records.
-This query, designed to find records for ProQuest Dissertations and Theses Global, searches OCLC indexes for material types (mt) matching "deg", which match the user-inputted URL and publication year.
-The API returns records in MARC21XML, and the script then writes the results (100 titles per page) to a file and then goes through the results up to the 10,000th result (the API's limit).
-One drawback of the script is that it doesn't know when the API is not returning new results, so if you query returns 1,000 titles, it will keep querying the API until its counter hits 10,000.
-While not ideal, you will be able to see the script running much quicker in the terminal and can simply terminate the program at that point.
-For folks like me at libraries using WorldCat Discovery, you can then transform these records into a KBART file, upload it to collection manager to create a new KB collection or enhance the metadata of an existing collection.
+PQMarcDownload is a little Python script that uses the <a href= "http://docs.python-requests.org/en/master/">Requests library</a> with the <a href="https://www.oclc.org/developer/develop/web-services/worldcat-search-api.en.html">OCLC WorldCat Search API</a> to query OCLC master records and download matching records.
+This query, designed to find records for ProQuest Dissertations and Theses Global,searches OCLC indexes for items whose material type (mt) matches "deg", and matches the url and year the user inputs.

+The API returns records in MARC21XML, and the script iterates through the results (100 titles at a time up through the 10,000th result which is the API's limit) and writes the results to a file.
+One drawback of the script is that it doesn't know it has iterated through the results, so if you query returns 1,000 titles, it will keep querying the API until its internal counter hits 10,000.
+However, each time the script starts a new loop, it prints out the number for the top result on that page (ex.
+101, 201, 301, 401, etc).
+If the script starts printing that information out rapidly it is a sign that it has downloaded everything and you can close the program.
+There is minimal harm in letting the script run to 10,000; it just means a little extra to clean up later on but also keep in mind OCLC limits the number of queries you can run a day.

 I'm not much of a programmer, so if anyone has any ideas or suggestions, I'm very open to learning!